-This tip for perfect poached eggs from Julia Child will completely change your breakfast for the rest of your life.
-I have always loved poached eggs but only ordered them at restaurants because I didn't think I could make them.
+This tip for perfect poached eggs for your high calorie breakfast from Julia Child will completely change your breakfast for the rest of your life.
+I have always loved poached eggs but only ordered them at restaurants because I didn’t think I could make them.
 With this recipe, you will be making flawless poached eggs forever.
 You can even start impressing your family and friends.

 - A Pin

 - A timer

 You’ll need eggs, a pot of water, and a slotted spoon of course, but it’s the pin, timer, and extra few seconds that really make the magic happen.

 The real key to this recipe is the 10 second boil.
 That boil produces perfectly poached eggs every time.
 The reason I have never made poached eggs at home was because every attempt ended with a pan full of egg whites and no poached egg at the end.